meejah/magic-wormhole-protocols/dilated-file-transfer.md

 )
 ```

+The sending client UX could offer to change the base name to something else.
+The receiving client could choose to "suggest" the name, or simply use it, or anything else deemed appropriate.

 ## Protocol Expansion Exercises

 Here we present several scenarios for different kinds of protocol expansion.
 The point here is to discuss the _kinds_ of expansions that might happen.
-The examples here ARE NOT part of the spec and SHOULD NOT be implemented.
+These examples here ARE NOT part of the spec and SHOULD NOT be implemented.

-That said, we believe they're realistic features that _could_ make sense in future protocol expansions.
+That said, we believe they're realistic features that _could_ make sense as future protocol expansions.

+Per advice in RFC 9170, it may be good to have 2 or more features present in the "first version" of the protocol to ensure this extension mechanism gets exercised.
+(XXX put "compression" in here? so then there's an optional feature?)

 ### Thumbnails